Passive Income 101 – Real Estate Rentals

 That’s where the fun begins.
 Everyone I spoke to that has made rental properties a cornerstone of their passive income has said you need to train your renters.
 They will make or break you.
 Most people I know in real estate, get up to around the 3 house mark, and don’t go any further.

 Why?
 Because they pick bad renters and then they are constantly dealing with them.
 This was a big take away for me.
 People who had dealt with tenants all said the same thing.
 Find good tenants.
+A good pre-emptive way to help your potential tenants is to provide them with a rent affordability calculator.
+This will help them know if they can truly afford their place, you will want to use it too and make sure their budget is workable.

 Delegate to a Property Manager